MarcSteene/AzureCostOptimizationReportingTool/README.md

 ### Sentinel
 * Sentinel Workspaces with a retention period configured beyond free period (> 90 days)
-* Sentinel Workspaces not using an optimal commitment tier based on average daily data ingestion
+* Sentinel Workspaces not using an optimal commitment tier based on previous 31 days of ingestion

 ### Log Analytics
 * Log Analytics Workspaces with a retention period configured beyond free period (> 31 days)